nagraj98/Learnings-and-templates/React/Hooks.md

     setMyVar("newValue");
 ```

-Setting the value of an array :
+Example of using previous value - Adding an item to an array
 ```js
     setTodos((prevTodos) => {
 	    return [...prevTodos, newTodoObject]